dfelinto/blender-manual/manual/advanced/command_line/arguments.rst

    Set the logging verbosity level for debug messages that support it.

+.. _command-line-args-misc-options:

 Misc Options
 ============

+``--open-last``
+   Open the most recently opened blend file, instead of the default startup file.
 ``--app-template`` ``<template>``
    Set the application template (matching the directory name), use ``default`` for none.
 ``--factory-startup``